treyhunner/treyhunner.github.com/source/_posts/2019-03-25-abusing-and-overusing-list-comprehensions-in-python.markdown

 This article isn't meant to scare you off from comprehensions if you're not already a fan; it's meant to encourage moderation for those of us (myself included) who need it.

-**Note**: In this article I'll be using the term "comprehension" to refer to all forms of comprehensions (list, set, dict) as well as generator expressions.
+**Note**: In this article, I'll be using the term "comprehension" to refer to all forms of comprehensions (list, set, dict) as well as generator expressions.
 If you're unfamiliar with comprehensions, I recommend reading [this article][article] or watching [this talk][talk] (the talk dives into generator expressions a bit more deeply).

 ## Writing comprehensions with poor spacing

+>>**_TP**: _My friends Pramod and Abdul were asking if there is an editorconfig setting for the topic discussed in this section.
+If there is any plugin or tool do so, link it as beginners (like Tapan) can easily forget._

 Critics of list comprehensions often say they're hard to read.
 And they're right, many comprehensions *are* hard to read.